Hondurans: Mestizos

+Other mestizos from Honduras also have a mixture of other populations that have migrated to the country such as Arabs, other European populations, and Asians.
+According to studies the Mestizo population makes up 80% of the total population of Honduras.
+Mestizos have also most representation on media due to being the majority.

 Blacks

 The Afro-Honduran population are around 1-2%.
 They mainly reside on the country's Caribbean or Atlantic coast.
 The black population comes from a number of sources.
 Many are the descendants of the West Indian islands.
 Another large group are the Garífuna, descendants of an Afro-Carib population which revolted against British authorities on the island of St. Vincent and were forcibly moved to Belize and Honduras during the 18th century.
 Garífunas are part of Honduran identity through theatrical presentations such as Louvavagu.

 Amerindian

 The Amerindian population consists of seven indigenous groups recognized by the Confederation of Autochthonous Peoples of Honduras (CONPAH) and the government of Honduras, among them they recognize the Afro-Caribbean and Garífuna groups which are not Amerindian.

 The seven indigenous groups are: the Ch'orti', a Mayan group living in the northwest on the border with Guatemala; the Garifuna speaking a Carib language, which live along the entire Caribbean coastline of Honduras, and in the Bay Islands; the Pech or Paya Indians living in a small area in the Olancho department; the Tolupan (also called Jicaque, "Xicaque", or Tol), living in the Department of Yoro and in the reserve of the Montaña de la Flor and parts of the department of Yoro; the Lenca Indians living in the western highlands of Intibuca, Lempira, La Paz, Valle and Choluteca departments; and the Miskito Indians living on the northeast coast in the Gracias A Dios department and along the border with Nicaragua.